gabssnake/observablehq-docs/docs/embedding/advanced.md

 Luckily, Observable provides an [open-source runtime](https://github.com/observablehq/runtime) which stitches together a notebook’s cells into a dependency graph and brings them to life through evaluation; a [standard library](https://github.com/observablehq/stdlib), which provides helpful functions for working with HTML, SVG, generators, files and promises among [other useful sundries](https://observablehq.com/@observablehq/standard-library); and an [inspector](https://github.com/observablehq/inspector), which implements the default strategy for rendering DOM and JavaScript values into a live web page — although you’re free to write your own.

-## Embedding a cell on a web page
+## Embed a cell

-In the [introduction to embedding](/embedding/basic), you saw how named cells from any published or shared notebook — a chart, a visualization, a widget — are quick and easy to embed.
+[Previously](/embedding/basic), you saw how named cells from any published or shared notebook — a chart, a visualization, a widget — are quick and easy to embed.

 Click **Embed** in the menu to the left of the cell below to open the Embed tool.
 The default Iframe method is fairly self-contained; this time, select **Runtime with JavaScript** from the dropdown so we can dive into it.